 If a more standard shirt is being worn, make sure it is white or in a block colour and the kind to hold a crisp, stand-up collar: a point collar, rather than spread, works well.
 If choosing to wear a tie with a more sober shirt, choose one with a point of interest, for its colour or pattern.

-The definitive cocktail event shoe of choice is the loafer – tasseled, suede or penny.
+The definitive cocktail event shoe of choice is the loafer – tasselled, suede or penny.
 A loafer that verges on the house shoe/slipper is a stylish choice: “It’s the kind of shoe you might only change into when you get to the event, but I doubt many men would do that,” says Spencer.
 “Certainly what you don’t want to do is turn up in a pair of brogues.
 No ‘country’ style should be seen at a cocktail event.”
-Leather-soled Oxfords and monk-strap shoes are also acceptable choices, especially when polished to a bright shine.

 The Roll Neck

 The perfect alternative to wearing a shirt, the roll neck still frames the face but is inherently more relaxed, and doesn’t – unlike an open-neck shirt – sometimes look lost without a tie.
-Spencer recommends wearing one in cotton, silk or Merino wool, however, rather than traditional heavier wool.
+Spencer recommends opting for one in cotton, silk or merino rather than traditional heavier wools.
 “Otherwise you’re going to end up looking rather sweaty at your event,” he warns.

 Common Cocktail Attire Dos & Don’ts

 Respect the dress code.
 ‘Black tie’ is simple.
 ‘Business attire’ is easy.
 We all know what they mean.
 ‘Cocktail attire’ is fuzzier but still needs to be respected if that is what has been asked of you.
 Don’t just wear what you like because the lines aren’t crystal clear.